LianaMikael/Paraphrase-Generation/README.md

 python3 evaluate.py --test_path test_data_all.csv --device cuda
 ```

+Once you have a trained model, you can perform inference as shown in **Inference.ipynb** notebook.

 ## References

 - Graham Neubig, Neural Machine Translation and Sequence-to-sequence Models: A Tutorial.
 Carnegie Mellon University (2017).
 [Graham Neubig](https://arxiv.org/pdf/1703.01619.pdf)